White Collar Crime Defense

 Fraud

-Fraud entails deception and a breach of trust to achieve an unfair or illegal advantage, often causing harm or loss to a firm or an individual.
-There are several different types of fraud including healthcare fraud, wire fraud, and check fraud, to name a few.
+Fraud entails deception and a breach of trust to achieve an unfair or illegal advantage, often causing harm or loss to a firm or individual.
+As such, white-collar crimes often involve various types of fraudulent schemes, each targeting different financial systems or assets.
+The most common types of fraud charges in Arizona we see at our law firm include:

 Forgery